9 Tips for a Low-Carb Diet

-“A low-carbohydrate diet can have a wide, unclear definition,” says Holly Klamer, M.S., R.D., “but in general terms, it means following a diet that has less than 45–65 percent of [total daily] calories from carbohydrates.”
+“A low-carbohydrate diet can have a wide, unclear definition,” says Holly Klamer, M.S., R.D., “but in general terms, it means following a diet that has less than 45 to 65 percent of [total daily] calories from carbohydrates.”

 In general, however, most low-carb diets focus on limiting refined grains and starches (like white bread, pasta, and potatoes) in favor of lean protein, whole grains, non-starchy veggies, and low-glycemic fruits.

 The main intention behind any low-carb diet or low-carb meal prep plan — to reduce the amount of less healthy more processed carbs you consume on a regular basis — isn’t inherently a bad idea, but you need to be smart about how you execute it.
 As always, talk to a medical expert and registered dietitian before starting any new diet plan to make sure it will meet your unique needs.